latentai/example-applications/classifiers/cpp_inference/README.md

 label names input            - ../../labels/class_names_10.txt\n
 ```
 <br>
-The inference command for Float32 would be:
+For example, the inference command for Float32 would be:

 ```
 ./bin/application \
-  <path to>/model/Float32-compiled/modelLibrary.so \
+  <path to model>/Float32-compiled/modelLibrary.so \
   10 \
   ../../sample_images/penguin.jpg \
   ../../labels/class_names_10.txt